Training in the Heat: All About Heat Acclimation, Nutrition & Exercise Tips

-Find out how much water you should drink a day:
+Find out how much water you should drink a day with this calculator:

-Wholesome foods rich in vitamins and minerals should be a regular part of your meal plan the whole year round.
+Wholesome foods rich in vitamins and minerals should be a regular part of a healthy meal plan year-round.
 But when it’s hot outside, your body loses more minerals than usual due to sweating.
-Since your body can’t produce these on its own, they have to be obtained through the food you eat.
-Foods such as bananas, dried apricots and whole grains before a workout to elevate mineral levels.
+Since the body can’t produce minerals and enough vitamins, they have to be obtained through food.
+Eat foods like bananas, dried apricots and whole grains before a workout to elevate mineral levels.
 Protein bars with added vitamins and minerals make nutrient-rich post-workout snacks.

 9. Don’t be too ambitious

 If you experience headaches, intense thirst, muscle cramps or dizziness, you should stop immediately, look for shade, and drink some water.
 Excessive confidence is often your worst enemy when running in the heat, so leave it at home.
 Your body also needs longer to recover when it is very hot.
-If you don’t feel well, the heat is bearing down, and it’s really humid, then it’s probably a good idea to take a rest day or opt for a more refreshing training alternative.
+If you don’t feel well when the heat is bearing down with high humidity, then it’s probably a good idea to take a rest day or opt for a more refreshing training alternative like swimming.

 10. Find great training alternatives